Mallorca: Residents and vacationers sound the alarm

 Mallorca: party district Arenal is sinking in the garbage – apparently political background

 The Arenal district now looks like a “Third World city” because there is rubbish everywhere, the sidewalks are dirty and destroyed, and there are many “unfinished construction sites”.
-Apart from that, the streets of the district belonging to the municipality of Llucmajor are hardly illuminated in the dark, which consequently makes the situation particularly uncomfortable for girls and women in terms of security.
+This ensures that more vermin and rats gather in the alleys.
+Apart from that, the streets of the district, which belongs to the municipality of Llucmajor, are hardly illuminated in the dark, which consequently makes the situation particularly uncomfortable for girls and women in terms of safety.

 The frightening conditions lie aloud Mallorcamagazin.com also because the local police are hardly around anymore.
 A possible connection is suspected with the expiry of the municipal legislative period and that the politicians responsible are no longer concerned with remedying the inadequate situation.